Last week we had a mini tragedy in our house. The internet was down!

 Not in a down for a couple of hours kind of way, this was a down until further notice.
 It took a 90 minute phonecall on Thursday night to establish it would be fixed on Monday at the earliest.
 Leaving us with at least 3 full days (and a weekend) with no Wi-Fi!

 But what about 3G you may ask?
 We live in a small pocket of 3G randomness where it will appear in 10 minute intervals if you happen to be stood in the right place in the right room at the right time.
 Essentially for the foreseeable future I was cut off!
+In the future I will definitely be researching internet services near me to ensure this doesn’t happen again.

 Initially it was liberating.
 No FB or Instagram to check.
 No blog posts to comment on.
 As a result the iPad sat largely unused and my phone was rarely checked.
 As I sat snuggling with O on the couch I wasn’t using one hand to check through my Twitter feed.
 On Saturday we cuddled up on the couch and for the very first time watched a film together.
 A perfect way to spend an Autumnal afternoon with no other distractions, and I surprised myself at how much I loved Wreck-It Ralph.